RCGAI/SimplyRetrieve/README.md

 A short video about this tool is available at https://youtu.be/2N3NAi0N1TY

 ## Why this tool?
-We aim to contribute to the development of safe, interpretable, and responsible LLMs by sharing our open-source tool for implementing Retrieval-Centric Generative AI architectures.
-We hope this tool enables machine learning and generative AI community to explore the use of LLMs in a more efficient manner, while maintaining privacy and local implementation.
+We aim to contribute to the development of safe, interpretable, and responsible LLMs by sharing our open-source tool for implementing RCG architectures.
+We hope this tool enables machine learning community to explore the use of LLMs in a more efficient way, while maintaining privacy and local implementation.
 By emphasizing the crucial role of the LLMs in context interpretation and entrusting knowledge memorization to the retriever, this approach has the potential to produce more efficient and interpretable generation, and reduce the scale of LLMs required for generative tasks.
 This tool can be run on a single Nvidia GPU, such as the A100, making it accessible to a wide range of users.

 ## What potential developments that can be explored using this tool?

-- Examining the effectiveness of retrieval-centric architectures in developing safer, more interpretable, and responsible AI systems
+- Examining the effectiveness of retrieval-centric generation in developing safer, more interpretable, and responsible AI systems
-- Optimizing the efficiency of separating context interpretation and knowledge memorization within retrieval-centric architectures
+- Optimizing the efficiency of separating context interpretation and knowledge memorization within retrieval-centric generation architectures
-- Improving prompt engineering techniques for Retrieval-Centric Generative AI
+- Improving prompt engineering techniques for Retrieval-Centric Generation
 - Implementing Chat AI for edge computing and fully local implementations
 - Creating personalized AI assistants tailored to individual users